Lydney Park: Archaeological remains

 In the late 4th century, the Romans built a Romano-Celtic temple to Nodens, a Celtic divinity who is reflected by the later figures of Nuada and Nudd/Lludd in Irish and Welsh mythology respectively.
 Lludd's name survives in the placename of Lydney.
 Several model dog images have been found there, indicating it was a healing shrine; dogs were associated with such shrines and may have been kept to lick wounds.
 The structure was a somewhat unusual design, rectangular rather than the usual square Romano-Celtic style temple.
 The end of the sanctuary or cella was not completely open, as usual; it had three rooms separated by stone walls.
 The walls of the cella were arched colonnades until a fault in the rock below caused the almost total collapse of the temple.
 It was rebuilt with solid walls.
 There was a fish-covered mosaic with an inscription that referred to 'Victorinus the Interpreter', probably an interpreter of dreams.
 The temple was accompanied by a large courtyard guest house, a long building used as dormitory accommodation and an elaborate bath suite or thermae.

 Tessa Wheeler excavated the site between 1928–9 with her husband Mortimer Wheeler and more excavations took place in 1980–1981.
 The finds included a hoard of imitation Roman coins which were thought to date from the 5th century, but are now believed to be 4th century artefacts.
 The excavation report includes an appendix, "The Name 'Nodens'", written by Oxford philologist J. R. R. Tolkien.

+In popular culture

+The estate features frequently in the 2025 film Hamnet.
+Other productions include Doctor Who, A Good Girl's Guide to Murder and Sex Education.